DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 - [curriculum and qualifications](https://www.gov.uk/national-curriculum)
 - [behaviour and discipline in schools](https://www.gov.uk/government/publications/behaviour-and-discipline-in-schools)
 - [Office for Standards in Education, Children’s Services and Skills (Ofsted)](https://www.gov.uk/government/organisations/ofsted)
-- [The Education Endowment Foundation](https://educationendowmentfoundation.org.uk/guidance-for-teachers) – a charity gathering international evidence on teaching 5 to 16-year-olds
+- [The Education Endowment Foundation](https://educationendowmentfoundation.org.uk/guidance-for-teachers) – a charity gathering international evidence on teaching 5 to 16 year olds
 - [Times Educational Supplement (TES)](https://www.tes.com/) – information and resources for teachers

 ## Contact

 The Department for Education does not administer teacher training courses or appoint teachers, so we cannot help with individual applications to training providers or schools.
-For help with your application, see [Get support and advice](#get-support-and-advice).
+You can [get support and advice with your application](#get-support-and-advice).

 However, if you have general questions about the information on this page, you can email us at teach.inengland@education.gov.uk.